MicrosoftDocs/visualfsharpdocs/docs/conceptual/printf.kbprintf['result,'t]-function-[fsharp].md

 The input formatter.

+## Return Value

-**The arguments of the formatter.**
+The arguments of the formatter.

 ## Remarks
-This function is named **PrintFormatToStringBuilderThen** in compiled assemblies.
+This function is named `PrintFormatToStringBuilderThen` in compiled assemblies.
 If you are accessing the member from a language other than F#, or through reflection, use this name.

 ## Platforms
 Windows 8, Windows7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0, 4.0, Portable

 ## See Also
 [Core.Printf Module &#40;F&#35;&#41;](Core.Printf-Module-%5BFSharp%5D.md)

 [Microsoft.FSharp.Core Namespace &#40;F&#35;&#41;](Microsoft.FSharp.Core-Namespace-%5BFSharp%5D.md)